High voltage measurements

 in the laboratory frame, due to the relativistic Doppler effect.
 Here, β=v/c is the ion velocity as a fraction of the speed of light and γ is the time dilatation factor γ=1/(1-β2)1/2.
 If the laser is tuned to fL, the ions are resonantly excited and fluorescence light can be detected.
 With the known rest-frame frequency, the ion velocity can be determined with the formula given above.
 To suppress systematic errors as far as possible, we will work with two laser beams in a so-called pump-and probe technique as it is shown schematically in Fig. 1.

 Hence, it is possible to determine high voltages by measuring optical frequencies and directly relate them to a natural constant, the frequency of the ionic transition.
 The experiment is installed in the basement of the Institute for Nuclear Physics.
-A Photo of the beamline is shown in Fig. 2.
-The laser systems are also under development.
-“Miniforschung”, Bachelor- and Master-Theses are offered.
+A photo of the beamline is shown in Fig. 2.
+As a result of a test experiment in 2017 an accuracy of 5 ppm was achieved, demonstrating the capability of the pump and probe technique .
+The ion beam apparatus and the laser system are continuously advanced to further improve the accuracy.
+Therefore, topics for “Miniforschung”, Bachelor- and Master-Theses are always available.
 Some examples are listed here.